 Students train at the E3 SmartBuild Training Center, a 5,000 sq ft state-of-the-art facility equipped with the latest tools and technology to teach building science, energy efficiency, and green construction.
 This lab is at the epicenter of the Housing and Green Building Department, providing a home base for all aspects of the program including a training program for building professionals and the general public who are seeking information on how to enter this high-growth workforce.

 United Way of Long Island’s reputation as experts in weatherization, energy efficiency and sustainability is not limited to the immediate area.
-Proving itself a leader in the movement of zero-energy ready homes nationwide, United Way of Long Island was named the Grand Winner in the Affordable Home category of the U.S. Department of Energy’s Housing Innovation Awards two years in a row, the first time a builder from Long Island has been granted this award.
+Proving itself a leader in the movement of zero-energy ready homes nationwide, United Way of Long Island was named four times the Grand Award Winner and once the Award Winner in the Affordable Home category of the U.S. Department of Energy’s Housing Innovation Awards.
+This is the first time a builder from Long Island has been granted this prestigious award.

 Programs for the Public

 United Way of Long Island's On-The-Job Training Program is designed to provide continued employment and training for YouthBuild graduates in an apprenticeship dynamic, while providing construction services to organizations operating homes in low and moderate income areas.

 United Way of Long Island's Healthy Homes Long Island initiative works to build homes that are both good for the environment outside and promotes the well-being of those living inside the home itself.

 In partnership with Long Island Board of Realtors, a reference guide was created outlining the keys to a healthy home.